Rho Boötis

-Rho Boötis, Latinised from ρ Boötis, is a single, orange-hued star in the northern constellation of Boötes.
-It is visible to the naked eye with an apparent visual magnitude of 3.59.
+Rho Boötis is a single, orange-hued star in the northern constellation of Boötes.
+Its name is a Bayer designation that is Latinised from ρ Boötis, and abbreviated Rho Boo or ρ Boo.
+This star is visible to the naked eye with an apparent visual magnitude of 3.59.
 Based upon parallax measurements, it is located at a distance of approximately 164 ly from Earth.
-It is moving toward the Sun with a radial velocity of −13.6 km/s.
+It is moving closer to the Sun with a radial velocity of −13.6 km/s.
 There is an optical companion, a magnitude 11.5 star, located 34.7 arcseconds away along a position angle of 345° (as of 2013).

-This is an evolved K-type giant star, currently on the red-giant branch, with a stellar classification of K4 III and an estimated age of 10 billion years.
+This is an evolved K-type giant star, currently on the red-giant branch, with a stellar classification of K4 III and an estimated age of 4 billion years.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
-It has around 1.2 times the mass of the Sun and has expanded to 22 times the Sun's girth.
-The star is radiating 132 times the Sun's luminosity from its enlarged photosphere at an effective temperature of about 4285 K. Rho Boötis is classified as a RS Canum Venaticorum variable.
+With around 1.23 times the mass of the Sun, it has expanded to 20.6 times the Sun's girth.
+The star is radiating 129 times the Sun's luminosity from its enlarged photosphere at an effective temperature of about 4285 K. Rho Boötis is classified as a RS Canum Venaticorum variable.
 Koen and Eyer examined the Hipparcos data for this star, and found that it varied with a period of 5.214 days, and an amplitude of 0.0027 magnitudes.